ale-polimi/ChromeOS-for-meetings-recovery-docs/docs/en/chromeosV90orLower.md

 Select `Yes`.

 The Chromebox will then set up for use in Meetings mode.
 Log in as a Google Workspace admin and complete the setup.

-If you Google Workspace policies allow for automatic enrollment your job is done, otherwise manually enroll the device.